 Google Will Not Show You What Your Instructor Wants You To Find

-Google is a great search engine, but most people who are searching online aren’t planning to write term papers; therefore, the pages that Google thinks are great for the typical person doing a typical internet search are not going to help you do your (non-typical) homework assignment.
+Google is a great search engine, but most people who are searching online aren’t planning to write term papers; therefore, the pages that Google thinks are great for the typical person doing a typical internet search (planning a trip, researching a hobby, etc.) are not going to help you do your (non-typical) homework assignment.

 First of all, it costs nothing to use Google; but most academic journals don’t post their articles for free online, which means that Google will never find them.
 You’ll have to access a database that your library pays for.